Comparison

 Inline code suggestions.
 For iterating on a code file collaboratively, Canvas's approach of showing tracked changes and letting you accept or reject individual edits is well-suited to the task.
 It's less useful for producing a finished runnable artifact, but more useful for code review-style iteration.

-Both Claude artifact links and Canvas share links require the recipient to have an account on the respective platform.
-Neither is designed for sharing with the general public.
-For Claude artifacts, the workaround is straightforward: ShareDuo hosts the artifact HTML on a public URL anyone can open.
-For Canvas, there's no equivalent one-step solution today.
+Claude's Publish creates a public link — standard HTML artifacts load for anyone, no account required.
+Canvas share links require the recipient to have a ChatGPT account.
+For Claude artifacts, ShareDuo adds what Publish is missing: ShareDuo hosts the artifact HTML on a public URL with expiry control, password protection, and view analytics.
+For Canvas, there's no equivalent path today.
 For the full how-to, see share Claude artifacts so they actually work.

 • Building an interactive prototype, dashboard, or game → Claude artifacts